Roland Garros Betting

 Strategies and tips for betting on the Roland Garros

 The French Open is unlike any other tennis tournament in the world.
-Therefore, when getting involved in Roland Garros betting, there are certain strategies that you should adopt to ensure that you don’t get caught out.
+Therefore, when getting involved in Roland Garros betting, there are certain strategies you should adopt to ensure you don’t get caught out.
 Here are some of the top strategies and tips that we have for Roland Garros:

 - Consider live betting – Live betting can be particularly useful in tennis.
 If you don’t like how short the odds are on a favourite for a match, you can wait for it to start first.
 If the favourite loses the first set, their odds of winning become more attractive.
-So sometimes it pays to be patient.
+Sometimes it pays to be patient.

 Fun Facts on Betting at Roland Garros

-- Rafael Nadal holds the record for the most Roland Garros wins with an impressive 14 titles to his name
+- Rafael Nadal holds the record for the most Roland Garros wins with an impressive 14 titles to his name.

-- The French Open is the only tennis Grand Slam in the calendar that is played on a clay court
+- The French Open is the only tennis Grand Slam in the calendar that is played on a clay court.

-- The trophy awarded to the winner is made from pure silver
+- The trophy awarded to the winner is made from pure silver.

-The clay from the courts is actually made of layers of sand and volcanic rocks mixed with some white limestone and red brick
+- The clay from the courts is actually made of layers of sand and volcanic rocks mixed with some white limestone and red brick.

-All the info on the Roland Garros
+All the info on Roland Garros

 Year |

-Men’s Single Champion (number of wins) |
+Men’s Singles Champion (number of wins) |

 Runner-up |